-13. An interim rating of a debt security, assigned by an approved credit rating agency, that meets the minimum credit rating set out in paragraph 12, is also a minimum credit rating set by the Authority for the purposes of section 37(2)(a)(iii) of the Regulation, except where a final credit rating has been assigned in relation to the debt security by an approved credit rating agency.
+13. An interim rating of a debt security, assigned by an approved credit rating agency, that meets the minimum credit rating set out in paragraph 12, is also a minimum credit rating set by the Authority for the purposes of section 37(2)(a)(iii) of the Regulation.